pine-vm/pine/implement/example-apps/elm-editor/readme.md

 ## Code Editor

 The code editor is a central part of an IDE.
-Elm Editor integrates the [Monaco Editor](https://microsoft.github.io/monaco-editor/) to provide a range of standard IDE features, including the following:
+Elm Editor integrates the [Monaco Editor](https://microsoft.github.io/monaco-editor/) to provide a range of IDE features, including the following:

 + Text search with options for case sensitivity, regular expressions, and replacing matches.
 + Visual markers in the code to quickly find locations of problems.
 + Showing error descriptions on mouse hover.
 + Completion suggestions to discover available declarations and explore useful codes.
++ Showing documentation and details when hovering the mouse cursor over a part of the code.
 + Command palette to discover new functionality and keyboard shortcuts.
 + Minimap for improved navigation of large documents.